bramtayl/Justly/README.md

 ### Gain vs. velocity

-In Justly, there are two kinds of volume: "gain", which is the speaker volume, and "velocity", the force with which a note is played.
+In Justly, there are two kinds of volume: "gain", which is the speaker volume, and "velocity", the force with which Justly plays a note.
 You can adjust the gain of the whole song, or the velocity of different notes.

 ### Starting values